AnusrujanVangala/Covid19-Vis/README.md

 ---

-# 📊 India COVID-19 Forecasting Repository
+# 📊 India COVID-19 Forecasting
 This repository contains Python scripts and data to analyze and forecast the spread of the coronavirus (COVID-19) in India using historical data and Prophet time series forecasting.

 ## 🧾 Overview